tbhushan/SOA_Component_Viewer/README.md

 ## EBO Documentation Link

 Individual EDF’s may link to their EBO location if it is specified in the EDF data.
 The URL is determined by the variable ebo_url_prefix (declared in docs/component_viewer_edf.js).
 This is concatenated with the EBO location data.

+## Creating independent copy
+For instructions on how to create your own working version of the SOA_Component_Viewer follow these [How to](FORK.md) instructions.